 To complete the appointment of a registered agent in Florida, the agent must file a statement with the Department of State acknowledging that they are familiar with and accept the obligations of the position.

 Yes!
-Any individual, owner, member, officer, director, etc., of a business entity that meets the state, registered agent requirements above can be a registered agent.
+Any individual, owner, member, officer, director, etc., of a business entity that meets the state of Florida’s registered agent requirements can be a registered agent.

-Why you may not want to be your own registered agent
+Should you be your own Florida registered agent?

-- Privacy – The address of the registered agent becomes public record and is available for anybody to see.
-This can be especially concerning if someone is doing business on the side, and they don’t want their employer knowing about the business.
+Privacy – The address of the registered agent becomes public record and is available for anybody to see.
+This can be especially concerning if someone is doing business on the side, and they don’t want their employer to know about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
 This could mean employees, customers, or even neighbors witnessing the event.
 There is always the remote possibility of a vindictive litigant or upset customer showing up at your house.

 Availability – Florida requires the registered agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.

 If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.

-How much does a registered agent service cost?
+How much does a Florida registered agent service cost?

-If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial registered agent typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+Depending on the services provided, a commercial registered agent service typically costs between $100-$150 per year.
+Northwest Registered Agent is a popular service that charges $125 per year and offers several extras such as document scanning and mail forwarding and Harbor Compliance has a basic service starting at $99.

-How can a registered agent be changed?
+How can a registered agent be changed in Florida?

 If the registered agent changes, the entity is required to file a change of registered agent.

-Does a sole proprietor need a registered agent?
+Does a Florida sole proprietor need a registered agent?

-Only entities registered with the Secretary of State, such as corporations and LLCs, need to register a registered agent.
+Only entities registered with the Florida Department of State, such as corporations and LLCs, need to register a registered agent.
 Sole proprietorships and general partnerships do not.